anmpahwa/LRP.jl/README.md

 - φ     :   Local search trigger
 - θ     :   Cooling rate
 - ρ     :   Reaction factor

-and an initial solution developed using iterated clustering method,

 The ALNS metaheuristic iteratively removes a set of nodes using,
 - Random Customer Node Removal  : `:randomcustomer!`